zest/base.resolver/README.md

     called before the previous `reload` is over, the previous `reload` will be interrupted.

     This function returns a Promise that gets resolved with the resolver object when the reload is complete.
 This promise is rejected with the error if reload fails.
-If the registered run command do not resolve, this promise will never get resolved.

 [dependencies-image]: http://img.shields.io/david/soul-infra/base.resolver.svg?style=flat-square